arex1337/lichesspuzzle/README.md

 # Lichess Daily Puzzle bot for Zulip

+## About

+The purpose of this Zulip bot is to post the daily chess puzzle from lichess.org in a specfic topic in a specific stream at a specific time of day.
+[Read more about Lichess here.](https://lichess.org/about)

 ## Setup

 1) In your Zulip client, go to Settings -> Your bots, and add a new Generic bot